mi6oo6im/mi6oo6im/README.md

 - 🌱 I’m learning Python, JavaScript and Java programming languages
 - 💪 I have some experience with SQL, HTML and CSS
 - 💬 Ask me about some basic algorythms, I'd love to help
-- ⚡ Fun fact: I'm proficient in googling. arguing with ChatGPT and problem-solving / problem-making 🐵
+- ⚡ Fun fact: I'm proficient in googling, arguing with ChatGPT and problem-solving / problem-making 🐵
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/mihail-istiliyanov-95a28049/)
 - 📜 Certificates: [SoftUni](https://mi6oo6im.github.io/mi6oo6im.gihub.io/)
 - ⏰ When I have the time I'll add some more, that's it for now...